dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 ]
 ```

-The Cosmos DB behavior is to automatically filter `undefined` values out of results; this means that if one of the `City` properties is absent from the document, the query would return just a single result, rather than two results, with one being `null`.
+The Azure Cosmos DB behavior is to automatically filter `undefined` values out of results; this means that if one of the `City` properties is absent from the document, the query would return just a single result, rather than two results, with one being `null`.

 ##### Why

-Wrapping each result in an additional JSON object can cause performance degradation in some scenarios, bloats the JSON result payload, and isn't the natural way to work with Cosmos DB.
+Wrapping each result in an additional JSON object can cause performance degradation in some scenarios, bloats the JSON result payload, and isn't the natural way to work with Azure Cosmos DB.

 ##### Mitigations